Japan toughens defamation penalties after wrestler’s suicide

 Parliamentary deliberations on toughening the defamation law began in January after Hana Kimura took her own life at 22.

-Kimura faced bullying and insults on social media in 2020 after appearing on the Netflix show “Terrace House,” about three men and three women temporarily living together at a shared house in Tokyo.
+Kimura faced bullying and insults on social media in 2020 after appearing on “Terrace House,” a hugely popular reality show on Japan’s Fuji TV and Netflix, about three men and three women temporarily living together at a shared house in Tokyo.

+She became a target of hateful and vicious messages on social media after she was criticized for her performance in one of the episodes.
+Before her suicide, she tweeted that she received about a hundred hateful messages every day and she was hurt by them.

 The amended law will be formally enacted later this year.
 It will add a prison term of one year with an option of forced labor, and fines of up to 300,000 yen ($2,220) to convicted violators — a change from only short-term detention and fines of less than 10,000 yen ($74) in the current law.